mroam/learnOpenGL/README.md

 Done
 ----------
+* (√) make our xcode glitter project's main.cpp match the glfw demo from http://learnopengl.com

 * (√) copied “[Glitter](http://github.com/Polytonic/Glitter)” tutorial and used cmake to make Glitter have an xcode project which compiled and ran (after a few changes, see its readme).

 * (√) Installed “[cmake](http://www.cmake.org/download/)” on our main machine so that the “[Glitter](http://github.com/Polytonic/Glitter)” tutorial can build xcode projects for us.